SamRoberts/fuzzy/README.md

 -----

 - Improve practical use of tool based on real world experience:
-  - Extend pattern to enable us to give moer restricted forms of "variable text"
+  - Extend pattern to enable us to give more restricted forms of "variable text"
-  - Create a more powerful xml based pattern language to enable named matches and other non-regex tools Regex pattern would then desugar to this more powerful representation
+  - Create a more powerful yaml based pattern representation to enable named matches and other non-regex tools
-  - Create a more powerful default output corresponding to xml pattern with inserted and skipped markup
-  - Create a cli mode which reads the xml output and produces specific parts of the output (e.g. matched text, specific groups, etc)
-- Improve efficiency of simple implementation so existing test suite doesn't randomly take forever if we generate larger text/pattern than normal.
+  - Make Match more detailed and create a yaml based representation for it
 - Get benchmarks up and running and then start investigating whether we can make code more optimised and safer.
 Current approach is both overly simplistic but also more skeptical of creating new objects than standard